If You Were Rear-Ended, Our Lawyers Are Ready to Fight for Every Dollar You Deserve

 Pain and suffering are non-economic damages that can considerably impact the rear-end collision settlement.
 These damages compensate for the physical pain and emotional distress caused by the accident.

 Factors in pain and suffering compensation include the severity of the injuries, recovery time, and any long-term effects like permanent disability or chronic pain.
-Anxiety, depression, and the overall impact on the victim’s quality of life are also considered.
+Anxiety, depression, and the overall impact on quality of life are also considered.

 Since pain and suffering are subjective, having thorough medical documentation and, potentially, expert testimony can help substantiate these claims.